-If you are ready to upgrade your bathroom, finding the right faucets to match your fixtures can seem like a daunting task.
-The two main factors to consider when adding a tub or shower faucet are the configuration of your previous faucet and your personal style.
-This guide will show you how to pick the best bathtub and shower faucets for your bathroom.
+Ready to upgrade your bathroom?
+Finding the right faucets to match your current fixtures can seem like a daunting task.
+There are two main factors to consider when adding a tub or shower faucet.
+You will consider the setup of your previous faucet and your personal style.
+The guide below will walk you through how to pick the best bathtub and shower faucets.

 There are four main tub faucet installation options: freestanding, wall mount, tub deck mount or tub mount.